reichley/heartbox/README.md

 Connect a blinking LED heart to an ESP8266 (01) to be able to tell/show a loved one you're thinking of them.

 ## Contents
 Currently just the .ino file (sketch).
-Can find parts tutorial, inventory, etc. on my upcoming hackster.io post
+Can find parts tutorial, inventory, etc. at my [hackster.io post](https://www.hackster.io/reichley/wifi-blinking-heart-box-using-an-esp8266-d06ce4)

 ### Require changes to sketch
 -  ssid